D3-FC/switcher/README.md

 # D3-FC switcher

-Lightweight implementation of html class switcher
+Lightweight implementation of html class switcher (toggling class)

 Useful for fast prototyping, when you need fast toggle classes on dom elements